ando-shah/swarm/README.md

 <br />

 ## PART III
 ### Get Into VR

-Up until now you have built a simulation from scratch on top of spatialOS, and have watched it mesmerize you with the simple beauty of swarming behavior, a murmuration even.
+Up until now you have built a simulation from scratch on top of spatialOS, and have watched it mesmerize you with the simple beauty of swarming behavior, from within the inspector in 2D.

 Now we'll plug in a client, that will let you watch from inside the game engine, and then plug in your HTC Vive headset!